 Newsflash!
 Compassion fatigue is real.
 I’m not sure I believed that until today.
 Today, I wanted to strangle someone who I love dearly.
 I was the living, breathing embodiment of that meme that says, “I have one nerve left, and you just got on it.”
 I’ve been the primary caregiver for my loved one for several months now, and I have been truly putting my heart and soul into helping her get better.
 Today, I hate to admit that I found myself wondering why.
+Sexual fatigue can easy be treated after checking this hyper male force review.

 So what put me over the edge?
 I wish I could point to one single, earth-shattering event or moment so that I could avoid similar moments in the future.
 But the truth is I simply ran my compassion tank dry.
 And now that I’ve all but run out of compassion, I feel the impact in other personal and professional relationships.